winblues/web/main/content/posts/kde-dev-bazzite.md

 kde-builder workspace
 ```

-It will probably take a long time to compile, so a nice walk around the neighborhood might be in order.
+It will definitely take a long time to compile, so consider taking a nice long walk around the neighborhood in the meantime.

 ## Running Your Own Plasma

-After the entire project finishes building, all of the artifacts are now available on the host in `/var/local/kde-dev/kde/usr`, so how can we run it?
-Well, we first need to tell SDDM about this new session, which means we need to add a session to `/usr/share/wayland-sessions`.
+After the entire project finishes building, the build artifacts are now available on the host in `/var/local/kde-dev/kde/usr`, so how can we run it?
+Well, we first need to tell SDDM it, which means we need to add a session to `/usr/share/wayland-sessions`.
 But how can we add our KDE development session to `/usr` if it is read-only?
 Fortunately, there is one exception to the whole `/usr` being immutable thing:

 ```
 ❯ ls -l /usr/local
 lrwxrwxrwx.
 6 root root 15 Mar  5  2024 /usr/local -> ../var/usrlocal
 ```

-Since `/usr/local` is actually a symbolic link to a the writeable `/var` directory and SDDM can pick up sessions in `/usr/local/share/wayland-sessions`, we can actually just copy our session there with little fuss.
+Since `/usr/local` is actually a symbolic link to the writeable `/var` directory and SDDM can pick up sessions in `/usr/local/share/wayland-sessions`, we can actually just copy our session there with little fuss.

 ```bash
 session_launch_script=~/.local/bin/start-plasma-dev-session